 How to request information

-See how to request information for more details of how to request information under the Environmental Information Regulations (EIR).
+See how to request information for more details on how to request information under the Environmental Information Regulations (EIR).

 Can I see all information held by the council?

-The EIR set out exceptions that may restrict access to some informationfor instance commercial confidentiality.
+The EIR set out exceptions that may restrict access to some information, for example, commercial confidentiality.

 Please be aware that some information may also be withheld because it is covered by the Data Protection Act.

-How do I make a complaint or appeal a decision?
+How to make a complaint or appeal a decision

 If you are unhappy with a decision made by the council in response to your request for information you can apply for an internal review of the decision.